 The periods of the data ranged from 93 years to 132 years of complete annual data.
 The earliest record, at Hokitika, commenced in 1867.

 The plots shown below are of the annual mean temperatures at each of the four locations.
 On each plot a polynomial “best fit” trendline has been added.
 It should be noted that the trendlines near each extremity (ie near the start and end of the records) are quite sensitive to individual data points, whereas trendlines within the main body of the record are much more stable and reliable.

 Annual Mean Temperature Trends

-[ The basis of these trendlines can be seen from the analyses for the five individual stations – see next section. ]
+[ The basis of these trendlines can be seen from the analyses for the four individual stations – see next section. ]

 Annual Mean Temperature Residual Trends

 [ The individual trend-lines have been adjusted by constant amounts to be approximately zero at the trend-lines in 1940.

 Hokitika (New Zealand) 1867-2015